Fightstar: Musical style and influences

-Although Fightstar's style is widely described as post-hardcore, they have incorporated diverse musical influences and have been called alternative rock, emo, heavy metal, and alternative metal.
+Fightstar has been described as post-hardcore, alternative rock, emo, and alternative metal.
 According to Kerrang!, the band's influences are post-rock, heavy metal and hardcore punk.
 Simpson echoed this, describing their musical aim as trying to "combine the light and dark shades, to make something utterly brutal and really heavy and on the other side have something really delicate and beautiful.
 The fusion of those things is what Fightstar does."

 Though the band have been labelled emo, they have tried to avoid writing in that fashion.
 Grand Unification and One Day Son, This Will All Be Yours' themes were apocalyptic, and subsequent work varied from patriotism ("The English Way") to self-loathing ("Damocles" and "Animal").
 Fightstar have been influenced by the works of author Chuck Palahniuk, as well as films and comics such as the Neon Genesis Evangelion series.

 In his review of Grand Unification (2006), Vik Bansal of musicOMH wrote about their varied dynamics: "Where others are happy to be one-dimensional, Fightstar are not content unless a song moves fluidly through seemingly incongruous but ultimately coherent moods and musical dynamics.
 The interspersion of thoroughly heavy metal sections within the otherwise widescreen rock of 'Grand Unification Pt I' and 'Sleep Well Tonight' encapsulates this perfectly".
 One Day Son, This Will All Be Yours showed the band expanding their sound and pushing further into both lighter and heavier territories, with a mixture of more melodic soundscapes and heavier metallic styles.
 According to Q magazine, "The intricate instrumental passages, multi-tracked vocal harmonies and pounding riffs hint at Muse-scale ambition and intellect".